bcgov/platform-developer-docs/src/docs/automation-and-resiliency/namespace-recovery-and-responsibilities.md

 ### Persistent Volumes

-Persistent volumes on the OpenShift platforms are not backed up by the Platform Team, with the exception of the `nfs-backup` PVC type.
-Please ensure that all important persistent data is backed up regularly to either an `nfs-backup` volume, or to another safe place off-cluster (such as the OCIO Object Storage Service).
+Persistent volumes on the OpenShift platforms are not backed up by the Platform Team, with the exception of the `netapp-file-backup` PVC type.
+Please ensure that all important persistent data is backed up regularly to either an `netapp-file-backup` volume, or to another safe place off-cluster (such as the OCIO Object Storage Service).

 For more information on persistent volumes, see our [Platform Storage](/platform-storage/) documentation.